nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**Here is the meaning of some icons we use in the guide:**<br>
+**Here is the meaning of some icons used in the guide:**<br>

-:information_source: indicates extra information about the specific section.
+:information_source: Extra information about the specific section.

-:warning: indicates important information or errors to look out for.
+:warning: Important information to help you avoid errors.

-:bulb: Tip: This is additional info to help you get the most out of Dash.
+:bulb: Tips to help you get the most out of Dash.

 </div>